 The food is 80% water, which is slightly more than the average canned or moist food.
 Some will appreciate the high moisture content, while others will resent paying for extra water that they could mix in at home.

-- High moisture
+- High moisture and low ash content

 - Simple, species-appropriate recipe